Get to Know the Basics of Corporate Matching Gift Programs

 |Microsoft||$15,000||Microsoft’s matching gift program|

-Which Nonprofits Are Eligible for Matching Gifts?
+Which Types of Nonprofits Are Eligible for Matching Gifts?

-Such as: universities, colleges, seminaries, alumni funds, K-12 schools, or school district foundations
+Including: universities, colleges, seminaries, alumni funds, K-12 schools, or school district foundations

 Arts and Cultural Organizations

-Such as: museums, zoos, aquariums, theaters, orchestras, operas, or public broadcasting stations
+Including: museums, zoos, aquariums, theaters, orchestras, operas, or public broadcasting stations

-Such as: animal shelters, homeless shelters, low-income assistance, child welfare, or public works programs
+Including: animal shelters, homeless shelters, low-income assistance, child welfare, or public works programs

-Such as: conservation efforts, wildlife preservation programs, or public state or national parks
+Including: conservation efforts, wildlife preservation programs, or public state or national parks

 Health and Human Services

-Such as: hospitals, community health centers, substance abuse programs, or health services
+Including: hospitals, community health centers, substance abuse programs, or health services

 Which nonprofits are ineligible for matching gifts?